1. Are contributions to my Private College 529 account tax-deductible?

 Like other 529 plans, Private College 529 Plan offers you significant estate and gift tax benefits.

 Parents, grandparents, other relatives or even friends may contribute up to $15,000 ($30,000 for joint filers) per child each year, or up to $75,000 ($150,000 for joint filers), prorated over a five-year period, to an account.
 This gift can be made without incurring a federal gift tax.
 If the contribution exceeds more than $75,000 in the five-year period, the excess would be a taxable gift in the year of contribution.

 Contributions to 529 plans by the account owner are excluded from that account owner’s estate when taxes are assessed, even though the owner retains complete control of the account.
 If the account owner dies before the end of the five-year period, a prorated amount will be added back into the estate.
 529 plans are an attractive option for grandparents who seek tax advantages in estate planning.
 Consult your tax advisor for information specific to your situation.

-You may request a full or partial refund of your account.
-Tuition Certificates must be held for 12 months before they are eligible to be refunded.
-The refund value will be based on amount of your contributions, adjusted for the net performance of the program trust, subject to a maximum increase of 2 percent per year, and a maximum loss of 2 percent per year, compounded annually.
+You may request a full or partial Withdrawal of your account.
+Tuition Certificates must be held for 12 months before they are eligible to be Withdrawn.
+The Withdrawn value will be based on the amount contributed, adjusted for the net performance of the program trust, subject to a maximum increase of 2 percent per year, and a maximum loss of 2 percent per year, compounded annually.